avoidwork/tenso/README.md

 ```

 ## Authentication
 The `protect` Array is the endpoints that will require authentication.
+The `redirect` String is the end point users will be redirected to upon successfully authenticating, the default is `/`.

 Sessions are used for non `Basic` or `Bearer Token` authentication, and will have `/login`, `/logout`, & custom routes.
 Redis is supported for session storage.

-Multiple social authentication strategies can be enabled at once.
+Multiple authentication strategies can be enabled at once.

 ### Basic Auth
 ```javascript